-We all want to protect our kids, whether from falls, bumps and bruises — or avoidable infections and diseases.
-To help your children avoid getting sick, it’s important to encourage good habits and take steps to boost their immune systems from an early age.
+We all want to protect our kids whether it be from falls, bumps and bruises — or avoidable infections and diseases.
+To help your child avoid illness, it’s important to encourage good habits and take steps to boost their immune system from an early age.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Most of what makes a child’s immune system strong is common sense,” says pediatrician Adriane Lioudis, MD.
-If you follow these five tips, you’ll stack the deck in your child’s favor for a healthier life.
+If you keep these five tips in mind, you’ll stack the deck in your child’s favor for a healthier life.

-While it’s a very personal decision (that isn’t always possible), if you are able to exclusively breastfeed your child for at least six months, it may have benefits for your child in reducing risk for infections.
-Research shows that breastfeeding your child also may reduce allergies, Dr. Lioudis says.
+While it’s a very personal decision (that isn’t always possible), if you are able to exclusively breastfeed your child for at least six months, it may have benefits.
+Some research shows that breastfeeding your child might possibly reduce allergies, Dr. Lioudis says.

-Touch transmits up to 80 percent of infections.
-Teach your children to take time to wash their hands after sneezing, coughing and going to the bathroom.
-Washing hands with warm water and soap for at least 20 seconds can remove bacteria and viruses and can reduce the chance of lung infections by up to 45 percent.
+Eighty percent of infections are spread by touch.
+Teach your little one to take the time to wash their hands after sneezing, coughing and going to the bathroom.
+Washing hands with warm water and soap for at least 20 seconds can remove bacteria and viruses and can reduce the chance of lung infections by up to 45%.

-Also, if your child is planning to travel internationally, it’s important to seek advice from his or her doctor about any needed vaccinations.
+Also, if your family will be traveling internationally, it’s important to seek advice from your child’s healthcare provider about any needed vaccinations.

-To maximize immunity, children must get enough sleep, Dr. Lioudis says.
+To maximize immunity, children must get enough sleep.

 Sleep requirements for each night vary by age: